 The Lightroom Plugin has also received updates which allows you to batch stitch images.back to menu ↑

 If you are looking for an all in one 360 camera for shooting high quality virtual tours then the Theta Z1 is still the camera I recommend.
-It’s capable of shooting very high quality images which can be further improved if you utilise the Dual Fish Eye Plugin.
+The Z1 is capable of shooting very high quality images which can be further improved if you utilise the Dual Fish Eye Plugin.
 Considering the cost and ease of use this is the camera I would go to if I needed to create high quality virtual tours at volume.

 Where to Buy